hpe-storage/scod/docs/cosi_driver/deployment.md

     * Click on the _Networking_ tab.
 Under the _Frontend Network_ section, save the value of the _Network DNS Subdomains_ field.
     * The S3 endpoint can be constructed from the _Network DNS Subdomains_ value by using the format: `http://<Network DNS Subdomains>`.
 5. To locate the cluster serial number of the HPE Alletra Storage MP X10000 system, refer to the following [HPE documentation](https://support.hpe.com/hpesc/public/docDisplay?docId=a00120892en_us&page=GUID-616CE4D4-C31A-4BFE-8F41-887C2B0B9046.html).
-6. To view the workspace ID and manage the workspace (required for on-cloud DSCC setups):
+6. \* To view the workspace ID and manage the workspace (required for on-cloud DSCC setups):
     * Log into the HPE Data Services Cloud Console UI.
     * Navigate to _Quick links_ &rarr; _Manage Workspace_.
     * The _Workspace ID_ is displayed on the page and is used as the `glcpWorkspaceId` field in the `Secret`.
     * For more details, refer to the [Manage workspace](https://support.hpe.com/hpesc/public/docDisplay?docId=sd00005271en_us&page=GUID-DD8699BF-D17E-4A1C-863A-AE7ED0AA8C88.html) documentation.
-7. To obtain the on-premise Cloud CA certificate (required for on-premise Deneb setups):
+7. \* To obtain the on-premise Cloud CA certificate (required for on-premise Deneb setups):
     * Retrieve the CA certificate from the on-premise HPE Data Services Cloud Console instance being used.
 For the download steps, refer to the [Downloading your CA certificates](https://support.hpe.com/hpesc/public/docDisplay?docId=sd00005271en_us&page=GUID-F0ADEE0C-7BB5-4010-B290-FF700A6B7878.html) documentation.
     * Encode the certificate in Base64 format and use the resulting value as the `onPremCloudCA` field in the `Secret`.

+<small>\* Applicable only from the HPE COSI Driver for Kubernetes v2.0.0 onwards.
+These steps are not applicable to v1.0.0.</small>

 !!! tip
     In a real world scenario it's more practical to name the `Secret` something that makes sense for the organization.
 It could be the hostname of the backend or the role it carries; i.e., "hpe-alletra-sanjose-prod".